What's the difference between press releases and public relations?

 Knowing the difference between a press release and public relations helps you use both more intentionally.
 One delivers your message in a moment.
 The other builds credibility over time.
 Understanding this gives you an edge when you are trying to earn interest from news outlets or build deeper loyalty with your audience.

-What is a Press Release?
+What is a press release?

 Typically, press releases follow a standard format designed for newsrooms, often including a headline, subhead, date, lead paragraph, quote, and boilerplate.
-We recommend a tailored approach, ensuring each release appeals to both journalists and target audiences for the best results.
+We recommend a tailored approach, ensuring each release appeals to journalists and target audiences for the best results.
 The release must offer real value, relevance, and interest within the larger news conversation.

 To work, a press release needs to:

-- Be rooted in timely facts, not opinion
+- Be rooted in timely facts, not opinion.

-- Have a focused message aimed at a specific audience or outlet
+- Have a focused message aimed at a specific audience or outlet.

-- Include details that help reporters write their own story
+- Include details that help reporters write their own story.

-It is one of the most widely recognized tools in the communication toolkit, but it works best when integrated into an overall brand story, not used on its own.
+The press release is one of the most widely recognized tools in the communication toolkit, but it works best when integrated into an overall brand story, not used on its own.

-What is Public Relations?
+What is public relations?

 It includes: